 These types of air conditioners feature a single unit with a power plug to connect to a socket, and then relay hose that is meant to be outdoors.
 They don’t require much to install and can work without much noise than the industrial units.
 You can move this one around the house since it is not fixed.

 You can equally find split unit air conditioners in the market as well.
+Compare the mitsubishi mini split price for example with other brands to find one at the right price point.
 They differ from the standalone type in that they are fixed, and have an indoor and outdoor unit.
 The indoor unit hangs from the wall of your room, while the outdoor unit is installed on the wall or floor outside the house.
 Moving around with the split unit is not at all easy since they are fixed both indoors and outdoors.

 Consider the Size